 What countries do sea dragons live in?

-How big can a sea dragon get?
+How big can they get?

-Sea dragons can reach up to 20-24 cm, or 8-9.5 inches in length, which is relatively big compared to the size of species that are closely related to them.
+They can reach up to 20-24 cm, or 8-9.5 inches in length, which is relatively big compared to the size of species that are closely related to them.
 Their otherworldly appearance might have been the inspiration for many sea monster stories.

 What is the oldest sea dragon?

-Researchers found an incredibly old fossil that was identified as a Sea dragon.
-This specific fossil, which was recovered almost completely, is about 33 ft long and probably dates back 180 million years.
+A fossil, which was recovered almost completely, is about 33 ft long and probably dates back 180 million years.
 Leading scientists to believe that the sea dragon species was significantly bigger than their present state.